luismaf/Atucha/README.md

-atucha
+Atucha
 ======

-atucha is a bourne shell script intended to increase the battery life of any android device.
+Atucha is a bourne shell script intended to increase the battery life of any android device.